Hyperspectral Image Data Reduction for Endmember Extraction: Self-Dictionary Approaches to the Endmember Extraction Problem

 A smaller MRSA value for $\a$ and $\b$ indicates that $\a$ is more similar to $\b$.

 Problem \ref{prob: endmember extraction} is essentially equivalent to computing nonnegative matrix factorizations (NMFs) under the separability assumption.
+In the context of NMF, $r$ is referred to as the factorization rank.
 Considerable research has been devoted to the separable NMF problem; see \cite{Fu19, Gil20} for surveys of recent advances.
 Arora et al.\ \cite{Aro12a} showed that $W$ can be recovered from $A$ in polynomial time when $V = O$.
 Even when $V \neq O$, it is still possible to extract a submatrix of $A$ that is close to $W$, provided that the noise $V$ is below a certain threshold.
 Separable NMFs have applications not only to endmember extraction from HSIs, but also to topic modeling in document corpora \cite{Aro12b, Aro13}.
 Other applications include community detection \cite{Hua19}, spectral clustering \cite{Miz22b}, and crowdsourcing \cite{Ibr19}.